Frequently asked questions

 Several hotels and B&Bs within walking distance or a bus ride away from Boldrewood campus are, e.g.,

-The University currently has agreed rates for Highfield House Hotel (£72.00 per night) and Elizabeth House Hotel (£69.95 per night for a standard room with breakfast.
+The University currently has agreed rates for Highfield House Hotel (£72.00 per night) and Elizabeth House Hotel (£69.95 per night) for a standard room with breakfast.
 You should mention that you are expecting the University set rate when booking (but also check any deals available at the time, as these may be better).

 Alternatively, you may be able to book a room in University accommodation by contacting the University's accommodation service.

 All courses are relevant to computational research, but depending on your particular research project some may be more relevant to your own studies, or of more long term value than others.
 We have tried to provide some rough guidance here, ordered by the workshops available: